Mary Shelley

 As a command, the grammar of the Being is commanded into awareness.
 The alternative is somewhere on the stage-play of life, dreaming, creating and wishing you were, rather than are.

-by Mary Shelley and Albert Camus in Figures of Speech
+by Sappho and others in Figures of Speech

 You’ve successfully subscribed to planksip®